AlphaH7/Gerard/README.md

 # Gerard - A Retrieval Augmented Generation based Education tool to answer questions based on course related materials

-This application is enclosed by Docker.
+This application is enclosed by Kubernetes & Docker.
 Currently has 2 containers - Frontend & Backend (will scale as required)

 ## Tech used -

 - Docker
+- Kubernetes (For streamlined deployments, load balancers and auto scaling)
 - Fast API (Python)
 - Vector DB (Document upload support)
 - Postgres SQL db (for user data collection support)